Chini-Bagh

 Chini-Bagh was the Kashgar, Xinjiang residence of George Macartney, Britain's consul-general and his wife, Lady Catherine Macartney, for 28 years.
 Over the years, Chini-Bagh saw a variety of Central Asian explorers, including Aurel Stein, Father Hendricks, Albert von Le Coq, Sven Hedin, A.R.B.
 Shuttleworth and two of Count Otani's Central Asian archaeologists/spies, Eizaburo Nomura and Zuicho Tachibana.

-The phrase "Chini-Bagh" means Chinese Garden in the Uyghur language.
 Although the house still stands, its famed gardens were later destroyed to make room for the Chini Bagh hotel.